laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-23/day-3/lecture-materials/django-crud.md

 Let's start building our campus's library!
 Just like we created our `first_app` app, we're now going to create a `library` app to handle all the functionality of our library.

-To do this we will make sure we're in our `django_crud` directory and run `django-admin startapp library`.
+To do this we will make sure we're in our `django_crud`directory and run:

+`django-admin startapp library`

 > Note: Don't forget to register our `library` app in `campus_crud/settings.py` just like we did for our `first_app` app.